 Book Your Eye Exam in NYC

-Dr. Rozenberg begins your eye exam by asking a few questions about your visual history, your lifestyle, your work or school environment.
-Dr. R. is committed to finding the absolute best prescription just for you.
+Our eye doctor will begin your eye exam by asking a few questions about your visual history, your lifestyle, and your work or school environment.
+We are committed to finding the absolute best prescription for you.

 It’s what you say that matters most.

-If you have seen Dr. Rozenberg in the past 3 months, please book a follow-up appointment.
+If you have had an eye exam in the past 3 months, please book a follow-up appointment.

-Your exam will then begin with the Auto Refractor ARK 25K, used by Dr. Rozenberg to objectively measure your prescription.
+Your exam will then begin with the Auto Refractor ARK 25K, which objectively measures your prescription.

-Next is the digital Nidek 5100, which can refract to single degrees like precision-cut diamonds of eyecare.
+Next is the digital refractor, a Nidek 5100, which can refract to single degrees, like precision-cut diamonds do.

-Dr. Rozenberg will then formulate a calibrated, nuanced prescription in detailed fractional measurements.
-This Rx may provide the clearest eyesight but will then be interpreted to find the prescription that yields the greatest comfort, efficiency and ability to process visual information.
+We’ll then formulate a calibrated, nuanced prescription in detailed fractional measurements.
+Your base prescription may provide clear eyesight, but it will then be interpreted to find the prescription that yields the greatest comfort, efficiency, and ability to process visual information.

 Learn more: How to Read Your Glasses Prescription